tencent cloud

 1 row in set (0.01 sec)

-JobId: The unique ID of the Job.
+JobId: The unique ID of the job.

 EXPORTING: Data is being exported.

-CANCELLED: The Job failed.
+CANCELLED: Job failed.

-TaskInfo: Job information displayed in Json format:
+TaskInfo: Job information displayed in JSON format:

-db: Database name.
+db: database name.

-tbl: Table name.
+tbl: table name.

-column separator: Column separator for export file.
+Column separator: The column separator for the exported file.

-line delimiter: Row separator for export file.
+Line delimiter: The row separator for the exported file.

-tablet num: Total number of tablets involved.
+Tablet num: Total number of tablets involved.

-coord num: Number of query plans.
+Coord num: Number of query plans.

-Path: Export path on the remote storage.
+Path: Export path on remote storage.

-Best Practice
+Best Practices

 The number of query plans that need to be executed for an export job depends on the total number of tablets, and how many tablets can be allocated to a single query plan.
 Multiple query plans are executed serially.
 Therefore, assigning more tablets to a query plan can reduce the job's runtime.
 However, if the query plan fails (for example, when calling the broker's RPC fails, or remote storage fluctuates), too many tablets will increase the retry cost for a query plan.
 Therefore, the number of query plans and the number of tablets each query plan scans need to be arranged reasonably in order to strike a balance between execution time and execution success rate.
 It is generally recommended that the amount of data scanned by a query plan is within 3-5 GB (the size and number of tablets of a table can be viewed by using SHOW TABLET FROM tbl_name; command).